spec-dev/allo/guides/Testing-Live-Objects.md

 $ psql
 ```

-## How testing works
+## Under the hood

 The Live Object testing process is designed to simulate how Spec will index your Live Object into the Spec network when it's officially published.
-With that in mind, any time you test a Live Object, the following steps will take place:
+With that in mind, whenever you test a Live Object, the following steps will take place:

 1. A local Postgres database named `live-object-testing` will be created (if not already).
 2. A Postgres schema for your Live Object's namespace will be created inside your `live-object-testing` database (e.g. `allo`).